maxplayle04/maxplayle04/README.md

-### Hi there 👋
+### Hi there, my name is Max 👋

 <!--
 **maxplayle04/maxplayle04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Here is a couple of facts about me!

 - 🔭 I’m currently working on a [Discord Bot](https://maxplayledev.org/hangoutbot) called HangoutBot alongside a couple other developers and [Section136Callouts](https://maxplayledev.org/section136callouts) which is an LSPDFR Callout Package for the game Grand Theft Auto V.
 - 🌱 I’m not currently learning anything!
 That said, I learn new things about existing skills every day, which is what I enjoy most about development!